Citizens service number (formerly SoFi-number)Please see our News Page

 The main high street banks are ABN AMRO, Rabobank, and ING, although there are some UK banks with a branch in The Hague or Amsterdam.
 ABN Amro will open a local internet bank account in English.

 To open an account you go to the most convenient branch with your passport and your SoFi number, make an appointment to see the appropriate official.
 Account opening is all quite simple and usually conducted by an English speaking member of bank staff.
+One thing to remember is that to set up any transactions on your account you must go to the branch where your account is held.
 Banking hours are approximately Monday to Friday 0900 to 1630.
-Increasingly, larger branches open on Saturdays.
 There is generally a small annual charge made for Autoteller cards but they can be used throughout Europe.

 When you have your Dutch bank account you will be issued with slips similar to Giro payment forms used to transfer funds from your account to others.
 When bills are due (water,electricity, etc) the company will send you one of these which you fill out and send to your bank.
 Cheques are little used.